bradchaiken/blackbox-node/README.md

 blackbox-node
 =============

-Concept application for Coursera's 'Startup Engineering' course.
-Fall 2013.
+Concept application for Coursera's 'Startup Engineering' course (Fall, 2013).
+Built on node, this application also ties into coinbase and excepts bitcoin.
 Demo: http://blackbox-comm.herokuapp.com/

 To initialize locally: